d-002/vim-qbuild/README.md

 Quickly run build scripts and more anywhere in your projects, with a simple command.

 This plugin allows you to run files stored inside a given project.
-The notion of a "project" is derived from [project.nvim](https://github.com/ahmedkhalf/project.nvim), or in case it is not imported, from the current directory.
+The notion of a "project" is derived from [project.nvim](https://github.com/ahmedkhalf/project.nvim).
+In case this plugin is not imported, the project root is defined as the working directory.

-The build scripts are executed after a `cd` into their parent directory, hence will not be run from where the command was executed.
+The build scripts are executed after a `cd` into the project root, hence will not be run from where in Neovim the command was executed.

 ## Requirements

-- Neovim 0.9+ (theoretically, only tested in 0.11.1)
+- Neovim 0.9+ (I think, only tested in 0.11.1)
 - [ahmedkhalf/project.nvim](https://github.com/ahmedkhalf/project.nvim)

 ## Installation